Mercedes-AMG GT: Mercedes-AMG GT Track Series (2023)

 In 2022, Mercedes-AMG launched the AMG GT Track Series, a track-only car based on the AMG GT Black Series.
 The car was created to celebrate the 55th anniversary of AMG, and thus only 55 models will be sold.
 A single one of these cars raced as an invitational entry at the Red Bull Ring in the 2022 GT2 European Series.

-Mercedes-AMG GT3 Edition 55 (2023–present)
+Mercedes-AMG GT3 Edition 55 (2023–2024)

 Only 5 units of the Mercedes-AMG GT3 Edition 55 were sold, each costing €625,000.

-Mercedes-AMG GT2 Pro

-The Mercedes-AMG GT2 Pro is a non-competitive track day version of the Mercedes-AMG GT2.
-This car features a 739 bhp engine, more powerful than its racing counterpart.